thesaigoneer/cosmix-saigon/README.md

 ```
 ### Step 5:

-To get the latest version of Cosmic and the kernel we have to switch channel:
+To get the latest version of Cosmic and the kernel we have to switch channel, as root:

     nix-channel --add https://channels.nixos.org/nixos-unstable nixos

-You can then upgrade NixOS to the latest version in your chosen channel by running:
+You can then upgrade NixOS to the latest version in your chosen channel by running as root:

     nixos-rebuild switch --upgrade